-1st Validation Technique: Best Approach Method.
+Validation technique: Best Approach method.
 This method incorporates "Content" and "Criterion-related" validity assessment.
-Best Approach was used during the development of the Personality Questionnaire to ensure that we were starting with a good basic indicator.
-We were assured of content validity by ensuring that the creator of the Personality Questionnaire was an expert on psychological type, and on determining which behaviors were attributed to which personality functions and attitudes.
+Best Approach was used during the development of the Personality Questionnaire to ensure that we were starting from a good place.
+We satisfied this requirement primarily by ensuring that the primary creator of the Personality Questionnaire was highly educated with a thorough understanding of Psychological Type, and that this understanding was verifiable by other known experts in the field.

-2nd Validation Technique: Comparison Method.
+Validation Technique: Comparison method.
 This method was used during first-phase and second-phase testing and validation of the Personality Questionnaire.
 It was used primarily to validate the end-results of the Personality Questionnaire.
-We compared Personality Questionnaire results against the results of other well-known instruments, namely the MBTI® and Keirsey's Temperament Sorter.
+We compared Personality Questionnaire results against the results of other well-known instruments, namely the MBTI and Keirsey's Temperament Sorter.
 Our goal was to produce the same type as these comparable indicators at least 75% of the time in an uncontrolled environment.
-We “released” the questionnaire once we achieved this goal.
-Another revision after release brought us up to 85% matching.
+Subsequent revision after release brought us up to 85% matching.

-3rd Validation Technique: Averages Method.
-We used this method to validate the individual questions that make up the Personality Questionnaire, and to check how closely the overall results lined up with what we know about Psychological Type distribution in the general population.
-This was used periodically throughout the implementation and revision of the questionnaire, and was our primary validation tool.
+Validation Technique: Averages method.
+We used the Averages method extensively to validate the individual questions that make up the Personality Questionnaire, and to check how closely the overall results lined up with what we know about Psychological Type distribution in the general population.
+This was used during the original implementation and all revisions of the questionnaire, and was our primary validation tool.